You are here

 $y=9$.

-In the fourth and last step, substitute this value of $y$ in any of the two equations, say the first (as it is simpler) to get,
+In the fourth and last step, substitute the value of $y$ in any of the two equations, say the first (as it is simpler) to get,

 $2x+27=8$,